Neonatal alloimmune thrombocytopenia: Pathophysiology

-Studies have shown a relationship between maternal type DRw52a (DRB3* 0101) and the development of anti--1a.
+Studies have shown a relationship between maternal HLA type DRw52a (DRB3* 0101) and the development of anti-HPA-1a.

 The offending antibodies are IgG subtype and therefore capable of crossing the placenta and entering the fetal circulation.

 Unlike hemolytic disease of the fetus and newborn, occurs during the first pregnancy in up to 50% of cases, and the affected fetuses may develop severe thrombocytopenia (<50,000 μL^{−1}) very early during pregnancy (as early as 20 weeks gestation, consistent with the development of platelet antigens, and the majority of the time in utero).
 Usually, the thrombocytopenia increases as gestation progresses.
-During the first pregnancy, is often not detected until birth when the newborn presents with classic symptoms of thrombocytopenia including petechiae, bruising or intracranial hemorrhage.
-In utero intracranial hemorrhage occurs in about 10% to 30% of affected cases (and is thought to be the underlying cause in the majority of cases of intracranial hemorrhage due to thrombocytopenia- greater than all other causes of thrombocytopenia combined).
+During the first pregnancy, NAIT is often not detected until birth when the newborn presents with classic symptoms of thrombocytopenia including petechiae, bruising or intracranial hemorrhage.
+In utero intracranial hemorrhage occurs in about 10% to 30% of affected cases (and NAIT is thought to be the underlying cause in the majority of cases of intracranial hemorrhage due to thrombocytopenia- greater than all other causes of thrombocytopenia combined).
 The risk of hemorrhage is inversely related to the platelet count with the greatest risk when the platelet count is below 100,000 μL^{−1}.

-The recurrence of has been estimated to be more than 80% in subsequent pregnancies in which the fetus also carries the target platelet antigen.
+The recurrence of NAIT has been estimated to be more than 80% in subsequent pregnancies in which the fetus also carries the target platelet antigen.
 Subsequent cases of may be equivalent or more severe.

-The fetal response to is variable and may include compensatory extramedullary hematopoiesis.
+The fetal response to NAIT is variable and may include compensatory extramedullary hematopoiesis.
 Rarely, fetal hydrops may develop.
 Fetal anemia (in presence of red cell incompatibility) may also occur.